Changissnz/nu_merchant_principal/README.md

 cannot be used to produce intangible or inherent variables deemed important, without there being at least changes in sentient will proportional in radicality to the rarity of the intangible or inherent variable.
+The condition of the previous statement does presuppose many notions, such as predisposition not necessarily being the continuity of outward expression.
 And perhaps these variables are the most valuable, what with the systematic production capabilities of sentience that can achieve past a relevant minumum threshold of competence.
-Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after the facts, and a notable proportion of these facts easy to destroy and impossible to replicate in any timely manner.
+Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after the facts, and a notable proportion of these facts easy to destroy and impossible to accurately replicate in any timely manner.